 IV.
 The Court of Appeal

 The Court of Appeal was to consist of the Chief Justice and three puisne judges.
-Sir Frederick Haultain, who had been the Chief Justice of the Supreme Court of Saskatchewan, continued his role as Chief Justice of the Court of Appeal and presided over puisne judges Henry Newlands, John Henry Lamont and Edward Lindsay Elwood, all of whom had been judges of the former Supreme Court of Saskatchewan.
+Sir Frederick Haultain, who had been the Chief Justice of the Supreme Court of Saskatchewan, continued his role as Chief Justice of the Court of Appeal and presided over puisne judges Henry Newlands, John Henry Lamont and Edward Lindsay Elwood, all of whom had been judges of the Supreme Court of Saskatchewan.
 In 1922, an amendment to The Court of Appeal Act increased the number of puisne judges to four.

 V. The Court Today